bpetersen/todo-vibe/README.md

    npm run dev
    ```

 Open the browser at the URL printed in the console to create lists and todos.
-Data persists locally in your browser between sessions, and you can download all saved lists as a JSON backup via the **Download state** button.
+Data persists locally in your browser between sessions, and you can export all saved lists as a JSON backup from the menu in the top right.